 In a software development project, the agile methodology can be used to achieve agility by performing continuous iterations of development and testing throughout the software development life-cycle.
 The development and testing go hand in hand in agile software development.
 In the traditional Waterfall Model of software development, testing is performed after the development phase.

-12 Principles in the Manifesto for Agile Development:
+12 Principles in the Manifesto for Agile Software Development:

 - There should be continuous delivery of valuable software to achieve higher levels of customer satisfaction as it is the top priority.